 Mary Ellen Iskenderian is President and CEO of Women’s World Banking, the global nonprofit devoted to giving more low-income women access to the financial tools and resources they require to achieve security and prosperity.

-In an interview with Amazons Watch Magazine team, Ms. Iskenderian highlights on the ground breaking impact of WWB efforts in transforming the lives of ordinary women.
+In an interview with Amazons Watch Magazine team, Ms Iskenderian highlights the groundbreaking impact of WWB efforts in transforming the lives of ordinary women.

 AMW: Why is Women’s World Banking focused on women?